A presentation of the film / video opus of Miha Vipotnik from 1974-2018

 Curators: Barbara Borčić, Peter Cerovšek

-With projections once a month from January to June, the program will take us through a forty-year oeuvre of more than fifty works, from early analogues on celluloid and magnetic tapes to later digital ones on files and on online platforms.
+With projections once a month from January to June and September, the program will take us through a forty-year oeuvre of more than fifty works, from early analogues on celluloid and magnetic tapes to later digital ones on files and on online platforms.
 This will conclude the circle from early experimental processes to cinematic narration.
 The events will be accompanied by Screen Memory exhibition, Videogram 4 archive, lectures and talks with artist.
 In addition to the author, the program will include experts in film, video, new media and the author’s works: Melita Zajc, Nika Grabar, Barbara Borčić, Peter Cerovšek and Igor Prassel.